beejjorgensen/cs344_curriculum/bonus/how_links_and_symlinks_work.md

 Well, there are actually two ways to look at our current directory.

-* "Logical" Working Directory: the path the contains the symlinks we `cd`'d through.
+* **"Logical" Working Directory**: the path that contains the symlinks we `cd`'d through.
 This is maintained by the shell; it tracks, Big Brother-style, all our `cd`s and makes the path look nice by including the symlinks we `cd`'d into.
 This is what we see in the above example.
-* "Physical" Working Directory: the directory we're actually in, once all symlinks are followed.
+* **"Physical" Working Directory**: the directory we're actually in, once all symlinks are followed.
 This is just a reference to the current directory's inode, maintained by the kernel.
 In the above example, this would just be `~/tmp`, since we know we never left that directory.

 The shell stores the logical working directory in the shell variable